 In addition to federal estate taxes, numerous states and the District of Columbia are now imposing some form of inheritance or estate tax on family trusts.
 These taxes can take out a consequential amount of a grantor’s assets and significantly reduce the amount of benefits that beneficiaries will receive.
 A properly constructed irrevocable trust fund can help reduce state and federal estate taxes or generation-skipping transfer taxes.

-Establishing Irrevocable Trust Funds for Gift Tax Considerations
+How to Establish Irrevocable Trust Funds for Gift Tax Considerations

 Many families choose to establish trust accounts as a way to make a large outright gift in their lifetime.
 By doing so, these taxpayers can remove future appreciation from their estates by utilizing the elevated lifetime gift tax exclusions.